kensanata/phoebe/README.md

 - [Multiple Certificates](#multiple-certificates)
 - [CSS for the Web](#css-for-the-web)
 - [Favicon for the Web](#favicon-for-the-web)

+## What are pages written in?

+Pages are written in gemtext, a lightweight hypertext format.
+You can use your favourite text editor to write them.

+A text line is a paragraph of text.

+    This is a paragraph.
+    This is another paragraph.

+A link line starts with "=>", a space, a URL, optionally followed by a space and some text; the URL can be absolute or relative.

+    => http://transjovian.org/ The Transjovian Council on the web => Welcome Welcome to The Transjovian Council

+A line starting with "\`\`\`" toggles preformatting on and off.

+    Example:
+    ```
+    ./gemini-wiki
+    ```

+A line starting with "#", "##", or "###", followed by a space and some text is a heading.

+    ## License
+    The GNU Affero General Public License.

+A line starting with "\*", followed by a space and some text is a list item.

+    * one item
+    * another item

+A line starting with ">", followed by a space and some text is a quote.

+    The monologue at the end is fantastic, with the city lights and the rain.
+    > I've seen things you people wouldn't believe.

 ## How do you edit a Gemini Wiki?